HashDash Logo

 Because cannabis has been illegal in the U.S. since 1937, it has been difficult for scientific researchers to study the effects of smoking the plant.
 Effective and thorough research can’t exactly be done on something against the law.

-Vaporizers heat cannabis flower and concentrates past the point of combustion, meaning there is less smoke inhalation, and preferably no smoke at all.
+Vaporizers heat cannabis flower and concentrates below the point of combustion, meaning there is less smoke inhalation, and preferably no smoke at all.
 However, just because you are using a vape doesn’t mean you can’t inhale some smoke.
 Sometimes vaporizers do heat up to the point of combustion, depending on their quality, which varies widely.
 As such, there is a multi-billion dollar market for vaporizers of all kinds.

 The act of combusting anything is harmful to your respiratory system.
 Even though studies show cannabis smoking is notably less harmful to the lungs than tobacco, smoking anything can be dangerous.
 Additionally, rolling a joint or a blunt involves an added element of paper that you are inhaling.
 Even if it’s hemp paper, it’s still paper.
 When you smoke cannabis, you may lose some of its subtle flavors due to the combustion.
 Using a quality vape can unlock the terpene profile of your favorite cultivars.